isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/download-install.md

+---
+title: Download and install
+description: Learn how to Download and install
+---

 # Download and install {#id1645E0O04MK}

 The AEM Guides is made available through GitHub repository.
 You can download the AEM Guides from the GitHub repository and install it.